Grand Traverse Bay

+Grand Traverse Bay is further divided into an East Arm and West Arm by the 18 mi Old Mission Peninsula.
+At the head of both arms of the bay is Traverse City, the largest city in Northern Michigan.
+The area surrounding the bay is renowned for its fruit production, especially for cherries and viticulture.

+The bay is located within parts of the Michigan counties of Antrim, Charlevoix, Grand Traverse, and Leelanau.

 Etymology

 Grand Traverse Bay earned its name from 18th-century French voyageurs who made la grande traverse, or "the long crossing", across the mouth of bay.
 The area was owned by the French, followed by Great Britain as the Province of Quebec.
 After 1776, the area was owned by the Americans.
-On Old Mission peninsula, Rev Peter Doughtery started the first permanent settlement in 1839.
+On Old Mission peninsula, Rev Peter Dougherty started the first permanent settlement in 1839.
 This was called "Grand Traverse", but was later renamed to Old Mission.

 Geography

 Traverse City is situated at the south end of the bay where the Boardman River empties into the west arm.
 Cherry orchards line the bay region, giving rise to Traverse City's claim to be the Cherry Capital of the World.
 Several nationally known companies offer cherry-based products made with Northern Michigan tart cherries including Traverse Bay Farms, Cherry Central, Fruit Advantage, American Spoon, Cherry Republic and Old Mission Traders (formerly Cherry Stop).
 The region is the center of cherry production in Michigan.

 The most notable feature of the bay is that it is bisected into East and West arms by the Old Mission Peninsula.
 In addition, Grand Traverse is divided further into several important smaller bays, including Northport Bay, Suttons Bay, Omena Bay, Bowers Harbor, and Old Mission Bay.
 Northport Bay, located at the northwest corner of Grand Traverse Bay is about 10 mi long and 4 mi wide.
 Northport Bay open to the east, except inside the arms at each end, with the Leelanau Peninsula on the West side.
 There are several shoals in Northport Bay marked by buoys.
 Bellow Island, a low gravel island covered by shrubs and located near the middle of Northport Bay, is owned by the Nature Conservancy; it is primarily known as a bird rookery, and is sometimes locally called Gull Island.

 There are several marinas on the bay, including the large marinas in Northport, Greilickville, Traverse City, and Elk Rapids.